External Advisory Board

 John Heakin received his B.S. in marketing in 1971.
 Heakin founded North American Insights, a consumer interviewing service, in 2001 after a twenty-seven year career as vice president of Heakin Research, Inc., America’s second largest marketing research interviewing service.
 While at Heakin Research Inc., Heakin won the Marketing Research Association's President's Award for Service to the Industry in 1981, the MRA's highest honor at the time.
 Heakin Research was selected as a winner of the Chicago Best Small Business Award presented by the University of Illinois-Chicago from 1984-1988 and 1990.

-Heakin remains active with the College of Business as member of the Marketing External Advisory Board, where he served as the inaugural chair and was instrumental in forming the Marketing Leadership Program.
-He served on the Dean’s External Advisory Board from 2000-2007 and is a member of the College of Business Hall of Fame as well as the Henry J. Rehn Society.
+Heakin remains active with the College of Business and Analytics as member of the Marketing External Advisory Board, where he served as the inaugural chair and was instrumental in forming the Marketing Leadership Program.
+He served on the Dean’s External Advisory Board from 2000-2007 and is a member of the College of Business and Analytics Hall of Fame as well as the Henry J. Rehn Society.
 Heakin is one of just four Marketing Alumni selected as Distinguished Alumni by the Alumni Association, its highest honor.

 Karen Bedwell Herhahn